CommunityToolkit/WindowsCommunityToolkit/docs/animations/Expressions.md

 # ExpressionBuilder
 Welcome to the ExpressionBuilder classes!
 The ExpressionBuilder classes are a C#-only alternative to building Expressions with type safety.
 Below is a quick introduction to using the ExpressionBuilder classes with your application.
-For complete documentation and walkthroughs, please see the Word Document in the project folder titled "ExpressionBuilder_Documentation.docx".
+For complete documentation and walkthroughs, please see the [Word Document](https://github.com/Microsoft/WindowsUIDevLabs/tree/master/ExpressionBuilder/Docs) from the composition team.

 ## Setting up the ExpressionBuilder classes with your app
-To use the ExpressionBuilder in your app, download a copy of the source, add the project into your solution and update the references for your app project.
+To use the ExpressionBuilder in your app, add the Microsoft.Toolkit.Uwp.UI.Animations nuget package to your project.
 Next, within your app project, make sure to add the using statement to leverage the ExpressionBuilder classes:

 ```
-using  ExpressionBuilder;
+using  Microsoft.Toolkit.Uwp.UI.Animations.Expressions;
 ```

-Once you have the classes added to your solution and referenced in your project, you are all set to start using the ExpressionBuilder classes!
+Once you have the nuget package added to your project, you are all set to start using the ExpressionBuilder classes!

 ## Getting started with ExpressionBuilder classes
 ### ExpressionAnimation Overview